Apollys/TheLibraryOfLife/the_creative_act.md

 <br/>

 > Every innovation risks becoming a rule.
-And innovcation risks becoming an end in itself.
+And innovation risks becoming an end in itself.
 >
 > When we make a discovery that serves our work, it's not unusual to concretize this into a formula.
 On occasion, we decide this formula is who we are as an artist.
 >